vizui/designpatterns/docs/patterns/filters.md

 <div class="pl-pattern">

 ### Side filters

-When filters are frequently used or there are many filters, place them to the left.
-This provides more space and makes filters easier to access.
+Filters can be placed on the left side if:

+- You have many filters
+- Filtering is a primary interaction, meaning users are very likely to use them in each session
+- You have enough horizontal screen real estate

 If there are more than 5 filter groups, consider making them collapsible and even collapsing them by default.

 {::nomarkdown}
 <div class="pl-preview">